restqa/documentation/docs/ci-cd/circle-ci.md

 title: Circle CI
 ---

-If you are hosting your tests scenario into Circle CI, You can easily run your test automation from your own git repository.
+If you are hosting your test scenarios in Circle CI, you can easily run your test automation from your own GIT repository.

 ### Circle CI

-If you are new to Circle CI we are inviting you to watch this [video](https://www.youtube.com/watch?v=J1l-icYGyd0)
+If you are new to Circle CI, we suggest for you to watch this [video](https://www.youtube.com/watch?v=J1l-icYGyd0)

 The installation is very simple :